-- Daily, High-Quality Jewish Education as Afterschool Enrichment
+- Daily, High-Quality Jewish Education at the core of Afterschool Enrichment

 - Children Ages 4-13 (Pre-K through 7th grade)

-- 5th-7th Grade Students Will Begin our BMitzvah Program
+- 5th-7th Grade Students in Anafim as they journey toward BMitzvah

 - Project-Based and Child-Led Learning

-Our families live in and near Center City.
+Our families live in and near Center City and South Philly.
 The diversity of each of our families adds to the richness of Makom Community, whether they are lifelong Philadelphians or new to the City of Brotherly Love, born Jews or Jews by choice, single-faith or interfaith families, straight-identified or LGBT-identified, with a pet goldfish or without a pet goldfish… well, you get the idea.
 We’re eager to include families with a variety of structures, shapes, and Jewish backgrounds.

-The kids who are part of our afterschool enrichment go to public schools, charter schools, and a variety of private schools.
+The kids who are part of our Jewish Enrichment go to public schools, charter schools, and a variety of private schools.
 While at Makom Community, our students make new friends and build lasting relationships with Jewish peers and role models.
 Students also get to play and explore LOTS of ways to immerse themselves in Jewish life.

 We create moments of quality family time on Shabbat in a multitude of ways.
 Our goal is to invite all parents and kids to interpret and transmit Jewish ideas for their families in a way that works for their life.
 In the Fall, each week at 5:30pm, we gather for Friday night services filled with ruach– energy, age-appropriate activities, and movement for children and adults.
 This fun, family-oriented Shabbat celebration is always open to the community.